 Access to data is restricted, patient and practitioner data is anonymised, and data transmissions are encrypted.
 In the event of a data breach, an internal policy and response plan has been prepared in accordance with the Notifiable Data Breaches Scheme.

 When a patient's or client's card details are entered into Halaxy, they are stored and tokenised by Halaxy's payments gateway.
 This means that once initially entered and captured, card details are not visible to anybody within the clinic or at Halaxy and cannot be retrieved by Halaxy.
 If card details need to be altered or updated, this requires the card to be completely re-entered, as a tokenised card is unable to be edited.

 In addition, Halaxy features a customisable authorised payment limit for transactions at which point the cardholder is required to enter a verification code via SMS to authorise the transaction.
 This not only protects cardholders from unauthorised transactions, it also lowers the risk of disputed payments because the cardholder is required to actively authorise the payment.

-This also applies with the accounting integration feature, such as with the Xero accounting software, which may store their data in the USA.
+Note that some of our integrations with sub-processors, such as with Xero accounting software, may result in data being stored overseas due to those companies operating in other territories.
 Therefore if a practitioner integrates their Halaxy account with Xero, their data could go offshore to the USA, which is one of the reasons why we allow practitioners to remove names when they are syncing with Xero.
 This is unique in the market and another way we help practitioners protect their patients and clients' privacy.